-Recent developments in the understanding of cannabis culture have led to a new trend: cultivating cannabis strains in the comforts of your own home.
+Mainlining cannabis or manifolding autoflower is one of the techniques to achieve greater yields.
+Recent developments in the understanding of cannabis culture have led to new trends in cultivating cannabis strains in the comforts of your own home.
 Though this has been done for ages, we have come a long way from total prohibition.
-According to CBC News, more and more people are deciding to grow their own stash because of its basically cheaper than buying.
-Whether you have a green thumb, or just trying out autoflowering cannabis seeds in Toronto, Montreal or other cities, here are some things you need to know before you get your shovels out.
+According to CBC News, more and more people are deciding to grow their own stash because it’s basically cheaper than buying.
+Whether you have a green thumb, or just trying out growing autoflowering cannabis seeds.
+Marijuana mainlining has been proven to increase bud size and yield of your harvest.
+Here are some things you need to know before you get your shovels out and know exactly when to flower mainlining marijuana plants.

-Growers and breeders continue researching on different cannabis breeds to produce high quality strains and cater to various tastes.
-Autoflower kinds come from a human manipulated cross breed of cannabis ruderalis and cannabis sativa and/or cannabis indica.
+Growers and breeders continue researching on different cannabis breeds to produce high-quality strains and cater to various tastes.
+Autoflower kinds come from a human manipulated crossbreed of cannabis Ruderalis and cannabis Sativa and/or cannabis Indica.
 This specific strain is not dependent on lightness and darkness to undergo through its cycles.
 The flowering or budding of these strains relies on the plant’s size and speed of growth.
-Although the cannabis yields flowers annually on its natural state, autoflowering cannabis can produce good usable yield every two to three months.
+Although cannabis yields flowers annually in its natural state, autoflowering cannabis can produce good usable yield every two to three months.

 Some Terms You Have to Remember

 Growth tip.
-The growth tip is the part of the plant that grows new stems and leaves.
+The growth tip is the part that grows new stems and leaves.
 This tip develops when it is exposed to air and light.

 - Cola.
-Cola is a central stem with a growth tip that has reached the top of the plant.
-The colas usually grow the biggest buds, which is why mainlining seeks to have many buds or cola so you can harvest more.
+Cola is main branch that has reaches the height of the full plant.
+The colas usually grow the biggest buds, which is why cannabis mainlining seeks to have many buds or cola so you can harvest more.

 - Topping.
-This basically means to cut off a growth tip.
-Topping is usually done near the end of a stem, or further down.
+This basically means to clip a tips that grows.
+Topping is usually done near the tip stem section or a bit further.

 Cannabis seeds.
 It’s better to start with seedlings instead of clones.
 Search for healthy and fast-growing seedlings.